jacobtomlinson/website/content/posts/2024/2024-01-25-dask-multiple-cluster-backends/index.md

 When we run this code we create a local Dask cluster, connect a client to it and then submit some work.

 However, if we want to use a different cluster backend in different deployment scenarios we have to modify our application to handle creating something other than `LocalCluster`, and we probably need to introduce some config system to choose which cluster to use.
+This can add a lot of complexity to an application, and this kind of code often gets duplicated between projects.

 ## Creating clusters with `dask-ctl`

-To avoid this we can use the `dask-ctl.lifecycle` submodule to create our clusters for us.
+To avoid this we can use the `dask_ctl.lifecycle` submodule to create our clusters for us.

 ```python {hl_lines=[1, 4]}
 import dask_ctl.lifecycle